 The Last Supper produced some dramatic events.
 First of all, Jesus washed his disciples' feet as a sign of servanthood towards them, which was really quite shocking to them.
 Then he described this as the very last meal he was going to share with them and made it very significant by instituting what we call the Lord's Supper.
-We had a whole episode just looking at that when he took the wine and the bread, made them symbolically significant of his death - his atoning, substitutionary sacrificial death - and he called this meal that he asked them to repeat again, the Lord's Supper.
-We've called it the Lord's Supper on the basis of his command that this should be carried out on a regular basis.
+We had a whole episode just looking at when he took the wine and the bread, and made them symbolically significant of his death - his atoning, substitutionary sacrificial death - and he called this meal that he asked them to repeat again, the Lord's Supper.
+We have called it the Lord's Supper on the basis of his command that this should be carried out on a regular basis.

 In the last episode, we looked at the fateful moment when Judas, having rejoined the group, disappeared again, and headed off straight to the authorities to betray Jesus.
 Jesus knew what was happening.
-None of the other disciples knew; they just noticed that Jesus spoke rather darkly about Judas, and then suddenly Judas left and there was that uncertainty as to exactly what was going on in that situation.
+None of the other disciples knew; they noticed that Jesus spoke rather darkly about Judas, and then suddenly Judas left and there was that uncertainty as to exactly what was going on in that situation.
 Why did he suddenly leave?
 Was he going to betray Jesus?
 Had he gone off to do some practical things because he looked after the finances of the disciples?
 It was really unclear.
-That's the situation that we found ourselves in, in the last episode.
+That is the situation that we found ourselves in, in the last episode.

 Let's read John 14: 1 - 4.